How Solvent vs. Water-Based Paint Affects Color Matching

 Waterborne paints have been used in the automotive manufacturing industry since the 1990s.
 Now fast-forward 33 years later to 2023, the U.S. Department of Transportation reported the average age of an automobile on the road is 12.5 years old, meaning nearly 100% of those vehicles were manufactured with waterborne paint.
 However, not all shops have followed their industry counterpart’s change, creating a huge difference in color matching newer vehicles vs older ones.

 While any experienced painter will be able to color match no matter the type of coating being used, the results may not always come out the same.
-Application techniques are critical to achieving the color match when dealing with waterborne paints.
-Everything from air pressure to flash time and everything in between can affect the outcome of the color, even more than before with solvents.
+This is because solvent paints are more likely to experience defects than waterborne paints, including fading and discoloration.
+There is also more room for error when spraying with solvents than water-based coatings.

 Spraying Water vs Solvent Coatings